leah-jala/Portfolio-Project-One/README.md

 ![Snip of contact page](/docs/readme_images/contact_snip.jpg.png)

 ### Commit page
-- This page summarizes the things rowers can expect once they commit to a team, includding applications, fees and grants.
+- This page summarizes the things rowers can expect once they commit to a team, including applications, fees and grants.
 - Links to further information are provided.
 - Favicons are used to add interest and for quick visual scanning.